VIN-EET-TEC/SQL-Projects/Retail Sales Analysis/README.md

 - **Trend Analysis**: Insights into sales trends across different months and shifts.
 - **Customer Insights**: Reports on top customers and unique customer counts per category.

-## Conclusion

-This project provides a thorough introduction to SQL for data analysts, focusing on key aspects such as database setup, data cleaning, exploratory analysis, and business-oriented SQL queries.
-By analyzing sales trends, customer behavior, and product performance, the insights gained can support data-driven business decisions.

 ## Author
 - **Email**: vineetgupta798@gmail.com
 - **LinkedIn**: [vineet-gupta-01b317231](https://www.linkedin.com/in/vineet-gupta-01b317231/)